Amit931/nftmarket/README.md

 ### Dependencies
-This project relies on NFT Contracts .
+This project relies on openZeppelin ERC721 contracts.

 ### Tech-Stack